virtualarchitectures/DS-Data-Logger/README.md

 ### Features
 Simplicity:
 - The apps are intentionally designed to be simple.
-All you need a mobile device with an internet connection and GPS location enabled.
+All you need is a mobile device with an internet connection and GPS location enabled.
 - There is nothing to download.
 You justt need to navigate to the following webpage: [https://virtualarchitectures.github.io/DS-Data-Logger/](https://virtualarchitectures.github.io/DS-Data-Logger/)

 Flexibility: